Skip to main content

 • Separation from the people or environments that make symptoms worse

 Inpatient mental health care can also help people to develop healthy coping skills and to learn how to manage their illnesses in a more successful way.
-As previously mentioned, inpatient care is typically used for cases of mental health issues, such as severe bipolar disorder, treatment-resistant depression, and post-traumatic stress disorder (PTSD), or for those also in need of treatment for substance abuse.
+As previously mentioned, inpatient care is typically used for cases of mental health issues, such as severe bipolar disorder, treatment-resistant depression, and post-traumatic stress disorder (PTSD), or for those also in need of substance abuse treatment.

 Inpatient vs. Outpatient Mental Health: What’s Right for Me?

-Deciding whether inpatient or outpatient mental health care is the best choice for you can be a difficult decision.
+Deciding whether inpatient treatment or outpatient treatment program is the best choice for you can be a difficult decision.
 There are many factors to consider, such as your personal needs, flexibility, and your specific situation.
 However, there are some basic guidelines to help you along in making the decision:

-• In general, inpatient mental health care may be the best choice if you need intensive treatment that cannot be provided on an outpatient basis
+• In general, inpatient therapy may be the best choice if you need intensive mental health treatment that cannot be provided on an outpatient care basis

-• Outpatient mental health care is a better choice if you are able to function safely at home.
+• An outpatient program is a better choice if you are able to function safely at home.

-Remember: the decision of which type of care is right for you should be made under the guidance of your provider at Geode.
-They will evaluate your symptoms and help you determine if an inpatient or outpatient treatment plan is best for your circumstances and condition.
+Remember: the decision of which type of care or treatment program is right for you should be made under the guidance of your provider at Geode.
+They will evaluate your symptoms and help you determine if inpatient programs or outpatient treatment programs are best for your circumstances and condition.

 Get Professional Mental Health Care at Geode Health